-- 1. Using the CAHME syllabus cover sheet as a guide, discuss the overall percentage of time a typical student spends on higher vs. lower level teaching and learning methods, according to the level definitions provided. - 2.
+- 1. Discuss the overall percentage of time a typical student spends on higher vs. lower level teaching and learning methods, according to the level definitions provided. - 2.
 Evaluate the extent to which the balance between higher vs. lower level teaching and learning methods is appropriate given the mission and goals of your Program, as well as any plans / methods you are pursuing to implement higher level methods.
 Reference Figure III.B.1.1.